225-201-Great Vocals

 Writer/Composer: Alberta Hunter / Lovie Austin / Son House (1923)

 This is pure unadulterated Blues.
-The “Empress of the Blues” does it again with her second entry on our list with this important, primitive, soulful, aesthetic recording when the music industry was in its infancy.
-She takes us down memory lane with this heartfelt larger-than-life recording, and it proves to be one of the most influential Blues recordings ever made.
-Rythm and Blues and early Rock all owe to its magnetic pull in music.
+The “Empress of the Blues” does it again with her 2nd entry on our list with this important, primitive, soulful, aesthetic recording when the music industry was in its infancy.
+She takes us down memory lane with this heartfelt larger-than-life recording, and it proves to be one of the most influential Blues / Jazz recordings ever made.
+Rythm and Blues and early Rock all owe its heritage and magnetic pull in music to this song and other recordings of similar stature.
 She sings from the heart; let your imagination can take you back a century when everyone who listened to radio was spellbound by this new music form.
 Wow—What an Attitude…Amazing!

 221. PIANO MAN (1974)